gromacs/gromacs/docs/install-guide/index.rst

 good compiler.
 In practice, many compilers struggle to do a good job optimizing the |Gromacs| architecture-optimized SIMD kernels.

-C++11 support requires both support in the compiler as well as in the C++ library.
-Multiple compilers do not provide their own library but use the system library.
-It is required to select a library with sufficient C++11 support.
+C++11 support requires adequate support in both the compiler and the C++ library.
+The gcc compiler includes its own GNU standard library called libstdc++, which just works.
 Both the Intel and clang compiler on Linux use the libstdc++ which comes with gcc as the default C++ library.
-4.6.1 of that library is required.
-Also the C++ library version has to be supported by the compiler.
-To select the C++ library version use:
+Version 4.6.1 of that library is required to have enough language support for |Gromacs|, and the C++ library version must be supported by the compiler.
+To select a particular libstdc++ library,
+use:

-* For Intel: ``CXXFLAGS=-gcc-name=/path/to/gcc/binary`` or make sure that the correct gcc version is first in path (e.g. by loading the gcc module)
+* For Intel: ``-DCMAKE_CXX_FLAGS=-gcc-name=/path/to/gcc/binary`` or make sure that the correct gcc version is first in path (e.g. by loading the gcc module)
-* For clang: ``CFLAGS=--gcc-toolchain=/path/to/gcc/folder
+* For clang: ``-DCMAKE_C_FLAGS=--gcc-toolchain=/path/to/gcc/folder
-  CXXFLAGS=--gcc-toolchain=/path/to/gcc/folder``.
+  -DCMAKE_CXX_FLAGS=--gcc-toolchain=/path/to/gcc/folder``.
 This folder should contain ``include/c++``.

-* On Windows with e.g. Intel: at least MSVC 2015 is required.
+On Windows with e.g. Intel, the MSVC standard library is used, and at least MSVC 2015 is required.
 Load the enviroment with vcvarsall.bat.

+To build with clang's libcxx standard library, use ``-DGMX_STDLIB_CXX_FLAGS=-stdlib=libc++ -DGMX_STDLIB_LIBRARIES='-lc++abi -lc++'``.

 For best performance, the |Gromacs| team strongly recommends you get the most recent version of your preferred compiler for your platform.